Thairo Estrada Preview, Player Props: Giants vs. Braves

 Thairo Estrada At The Plate

-- Estrada leads San Francisco with a slugging percentage of .434, fueled by 34 extra-base hits.
+- Estrada leads San Francisco in slugging percentage (.429) thanks to 34 extra-base hits.

-- Estrada is batting .381 during his last games and is riding a four-game hitting streak.

-- In 74.1% of his 85 games this season, Estrada has picked up at least one hit.
-He's also had 28 multi-hit games.
+- Estrada has picked up a hit in 73.3% of his 86 games this season, with multiple hits in 32.6% of them.

-- He has gone deep in 10.6% of his games this season, and 2.6% of his plate appearances.
+- He has hit a long ball in nine games this year (10.5%), leaving the park in 2.6% of his plate appearances.

-- Estrada has had an RBI in 30 games this year (35.3%), including six multi-RBI outings (7.1%).
-He has also driven home three or more of his team's runs in two contests.
+- In 30 games this season (34.9%), Estrada has picked up an RBI, and in six of those games (7.0%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.